-- a) remove and dispose of existing fences, walls, footings and other obstructions for a distance of 1 metre inside the property or lesser distance as may be possible to allow construction of the noise fence - b) backfill excavations/holes associated with work carried out in (a) above - c) perform ground surface treatment including - i. supplying, placing and compacting fill material in holes and localised depressions, and - ii. adjusting the moisture content of insitu material and compacting material below the existing ground surface - d) reinstate side fences to new noise fence fence including supply of any materials - e) supply, erect, dismantle and remove temporary fencing - f) reinstate facilities temporarily removed to facilitate construction of the noise fence, and - g) where pools/ponds exist within property, the noise fence shall comply with the pool safety legislation.
+- a) remove and dispose of existing fences, walls, footings and other obstructions for a distance of 1 metre inside the property or lesser distance as may be possible to allow construction of the noise fence - b) backfill excavations/holes associated with work carried out in (a) above - c) perform ground surface treatment including: - i. supplying, placing and compacting fill material in holes and localised depressions, and - ii. adjusting the moisture content of in situ material and compacting material below the existing ground surface - d) reinstate side fences to new noise fence including supply of any materials similar to the side fences - e) supply, erect, dismantle and remove temporary fencing - f) reinstate facilities temporarily removed to facilitate construction of the noise fence, and - g) where pools/ponds exist within property, the noise fence shall comply with the pool safety legislation.